TarekElBarody/git-push-helper/README.md

 - Automates the `git add`, `git commit`, and `git push` workflow.
 - Auto-detects the current branch if no branch is specified.
+- Supports optional version bumping with the `-p` flag.
 - Simple and intuitive CLI for quick usage.
 - Supports global installation for seamless access from anywhere.